jcyrill/snowbirds/notes/jokes-by-act.md

 ## ACT 1: THE FALL (Lake Tahoe)

 ### Opening Montage - Rich Kids Paradise
+- Zack, spotting girls on the boat: "Dude, these Tahoe hotties are like our wake—wet, wild, and ready to ride!"
+- Kyle, after a wipeout: "That wave hit harder than last night's threesome—left me soaked and breathless!"
+- Zack, ignoring parents' call: "Mom's ringing?
+Tell her we're busy 'studying' anatomy with the locals."
+- Kyle, mocking an elderly passerby: "Look at grandpa shuffling—bet his moves in bed are slower than dial-up porn."
+- Zack, throwing money: "Cash flow like my ex's tears—endless and satisfying!"
 - [ ] Wakeboarding montage showing their skills and lifestyle
 - [ ] Partying scene establishing their disrespect and entitlement
 - [ ] Visual gags: expensive wake boat, girls everywhere, money being thrown around